ab604/2018-10-09-umea/index.md

 startdate: 2018-10-09      # machine-readable start date for the workshop in 2018-10-09 format like 2015-01-01
 enddate: 2018-10-10        # machine-readable end date for the workshop in 2018-10-10 format like 2015-01-02
 instructor: ["Luca Di Stasio", "Alistair Bailey"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["FIXME"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["To be announced"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["fixme@example.org"]    # boxed, comma-separated list of contact email double quotation marks around the value, unless specified otherwise.
   And run 'make workshop-check' *before* committing to make sure that changes are good.
-{% endcomment %}

 {% comment %}
   EVENTBRITE